lowkri/rsaccharis/README.md

 ## Citation
 Citation to come soon.

-Please note ``rsaccharis`` uses a number of other R packages to function.
+Please note ``rSACCHARIS`` uses a number of other R packages to function.
 Thanks to those authors.

 Please cite as necessary: